iamdevonbutler/mongorules/README.md

 - Upsert and save, operations have the potential to preform an insert, and thus, must include all required fields.
 - By default, the '\_id' field is validated using the `mongodb.ObjectID.isValid()` method.
 If this behavior is not desired, or, if you wish to add other schema requirements to the '\_id' field, you may add the '\_id' field to your schemas.
 - During an insert/update, fields included in the payload that are not present in schema will be disregarded, and the operation will continue to execute.

+## Performance
+See performance tests against the native mongodb driver at the [node-mongorules-performance-analysis ](https://github.com/iamdevonbutler/node-mongorules-performance-analysis) repo.

 ## License
 MIT